Patriots fall to 0-2 following loss to Dolphins, 24-17

 It was originally called a first down, but a review showed Strange was short of the needed yardage, turning the ball over on downs.
 Miami then ran the clock out.

-Jones finished 31 of 42 for 231 yards, a touchdown and interception.
+Jones finished 31 of 42 for 231 yards, a touchdown and an interception.

+“Just wasn’t our day.
+Hasn’t been our day for the last two weeks,” he said.

+After back-to-back losses in which the Patriots have faced big deficits, tight end Hunter Henry said it’s clear mistakes are hurting them.
+On Sunday, a first-quarter fumble by rookie Demario Douglas set up Miami’s first TD, an 8-yard run by Mostert in the second quarter.

 The Patriots played short-handed in the secondary after starting cornerback Jonathan Jones was ruled out prior to kickoff with an ankle injury.
 They took another hit in the second quarter when Marcus Jones left with a shoulder issue.